 NOTE 2: P-MPRc may impact the maximum uplink performance for the selected UL transmission path.

+When DPCMAX,f,c > 0 dB with DPCMAX,f,c not configured as [absolute] for carrier f of serving cell c part of a CA configuration and transmissions in a slot on this serving cell are overlapping with transmissions on a slot of another active serving cell of the same CA configuration, the UE shall reduce the PCMAX,f,c by the power offset DPCMAX,f,c such that the modified configured power P’CMAX,f,c = PCMAX,f,c – DPCMAX,f,c is within the bounds specified above:

+PCMAX_L,f,c ≤ P’CMAX,f,c ≤ PCMAX_H,f,c

+and such that the Type 1 power headroom report computed by the UE for carrier f of serving cell c decreases by DPCMAX,f,c dB within the reporting resolution specified in [13] for a fixed resource allocation on this serving cell.

 TREF and Teval are specified in Table 6.2.4-1.
 For each TREF, the PCMAX,L,c for serving cell c are evaluated per Teval and given by the minimum value taken over the transmission(s) within the Teval; the minimum PCMAX_L,f,c over one or more Teval is then applied for the entire TREF

 Table 6.2.4-1: Evaluation and reference periods for Pcmax